andreirfrancisco/react_dashboard/README.md

+# React / Python Dashboard application
+# Frontend
+Using react, shadcn, and daisyui for the interface of the dashboard.
+It sends a json request for what region.
-# react_dashboard
+# Backend
-Created a dahsboard application using React as the frontend and python as the backend.
-All user had to do is run 2 terminals to have a full application ready.
+Using Flask API, it sends back json data back to the frontend that the user requested.
 # Data
-Used sample data with python for dashboard layout.
+Just created a sample dataset for showcase of dashboard application for work.

-# To run
-# 1st Terminal
+# Running the dashboard
-npm run dev
+1. In 1st terminal type into terminal :  npm run dev
-# 2nd Terminal
-py server.py
+2. In 2nd terinal type into terminal : py server.py
-# 3rd Click icon
+3. Click dashboard icon for dashboard app!